-Young Entrepreneurship Academy of Baton Rouge application deadline approaching
+Young Entrepreneurs Academy of Baton Rouge application deadline approaches

 Latest Weather Blog

-Young Entrepreneurship Academy of Baton Rouge application deadline approaching
+Young Entrepreneurs Academy of Baton Rouge application deadline approaches

-Classes will be held Wednesday evenings in-person on LSU's campus by E.J.
+Classes will be held on Wednesday evenings in person on LSU's campus, and are taught by E.J.
 Ourso College of Business instructors and area entrepreneurs.
-In the program, students meet with instructors, mentors and guest speakers to develop their business plans and launch their own businesses filed with the Louisiana Secretary of State's office.
+In the program, students meet with instructors, mentors, and guest speakers to develop their business plans and launch their own businesses filed with the Louisiana Secretary of State's office.
 They will also pitch their startups to investors at the annual Community Pitch for an opportunity to obtain seed funding.

 Need-based scholarships are available for students wanting to participate in the program, and students qualify for LSU credit upon graduation.